CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-2_agile-processes-and-xp.md

 - Writing down requirements, design, or management documents is discouraged to getting to code quickly
 - Small paper index cards and verbal communication are preferred
-- An *onsite customer* compensates for the lack of documentation
+- An *on-site customer* compensates for the lack of documentation
 - XP is not against documentation, but believes the time spent documenting is better spent coding

 **Measurement & tracking**